 Treatment of Monkeypox

 At present, there are two vaccines available that have shown great efficacy in the treatment of monkeypox.
 Danish drug manufacturer Bavarian Nordics’ Jynneos in the USA and Imvanex in Europe have got approval from several medical authorities across the world.
 In addition to this, Moderna is also working on developing a vaccine based on the recent strain.
-There are multiple studies conducted across the world to provide the best possible treatment of monkeypox.
+There are multiple studies conducted across the world to provide the best possible treatment for monkeypox.
 Another comforting factor is that since smallpox and monkeypox are similar, antiviral drugs and vaccines that have proved potent against smallpox can be used as a base for monkeypox medication and vaccination.
 Patients with weak immunity and those who are more susceptible to catching the virus may be recommended antivirals such as tecovirimat.
 Since monkeypox symptoms are not that severe and the current outbreak is not as fatal as some other viral diseases like smallpox or coronavirus, infected people have a much better chance of recovering and getting back to normal.

 How to contain Monkeypox spread

 There are several ways Monkeypox can be contained.
 Since it is a viral disease that spreads from close contact, avoiding intimate contact with infected persons, staying away from fabrics and surfaces they touch, and continuously disinfecting places are some of the primary steps to take in containing the spread.
 Regularly washing your hands and maintaining social distancing are other steps that will take us a long way in this fight against Monkeypox.

 To know more about Monkeypox consult a doctor at Super Speciality Hospital.